-All of the guides and lessons on this website are free to access.
+All of the guides and lessons on this website are free to access and always will be.
 To support the free learning resources on this website, consider buying the Guitar Effects Course.

-Spread the word
+Spread the Word

-If you read a review on a piece of gear and decide that it’s the right choice for you, consider purchasing it by clicking on the Amazon link on this site.
-It won’t cost you any extra and at the same time it will help me.
-I receive a small fraction of the cost of any gear you purchase on Amazon after clicking a link on this website.
+If you read a review on a piece of gear and decide that it’s the right choice for you, consider purchasing it by clicking on the Amazon or Sweetwater link on this site.
+It won’t cost you any extra and at the same time, it will help me.
+I receive a small fraction of the cost of any gear you purchase on Amazon or Sweetwater after clicking a link on this website.

 Subscribe to my email newsletter

 By subscribing to Guitar Gear Finder’s Newsletter, you will receive future updates on reviews, guides, and lessons as well as receive bonus downloads and advice.
 It’s a good way to stay up to date on new guides and reviews.

 You can unsubscribe at any time but hopefully, you will find the emails useful.
 Simply fill out the form below to join the list: